tawasta/product/product_materials/README.rst

   * how much of the material weighs
   * how much of the material originates from recycled contents
   * what kind of waste results from each material
+  * a three-level material hierarchy, or just a simple material list

+* If you need material info, but the Odoo installation does not use product variants, install also the module "product_materials_show_on_product_template_form"
-* Note: you may also want to install product_material_compliant which adds the possibility to define e.g. REACH, ROHS, Halogen compliances for each Material Composition
+* You may also want to install product_material_compliant which adds the possibility to define e.g. REACH, ROHS, Halogen compliances for each Material Composition

 Configuration
 =============